Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Intersection cohomology

 Fix $\kk$ a field of characteristic zero.
 As explained in Remark \ref{remTW}, when working over $\kk$ we can use Navarro-Aznar's Thom-Whitney simple instead of the normalization functor of $\Ee$-algebras, to obtain derived functors for sheaves of commutative dg-algebras.
 As a consequence, the results of this section are equally valid for commutative dg-algebras over $\kk$, by replacing the operad $\Ee$ with the commutative operad and letting $R=\kk$ everywhere.

 We obtain a sheaf $\mathcal{IC}_{\overline{\bullet}}(X,\kk)$ of perverse commutative dg-algebras over $\kk$ given in each perversity by

-\begin{defi} A sheaf $\Aa$ of perverse commutative dg-algebras over $X$ is said to \textit{satisfy the set of axioms $[\mathrm{AX}_\kk]$} if the conditions of Definition \ref{axioms} are satisfied after replacing $\Ee$ by $\Cc om$ and setting $R=\kk$ everywhere. \end{defi}
+\begin{definition} A sheaf $\Aa$ of perverse commutative dg-algebras over $X$ is said to \textit{satisfy the set of axioms $[\mathrm{AX}_\kk]$} if the conditions of Definition \ref{axioms} are satisfied after replacing $\Ee$ by $\Cc om$ and setting $R=\kk$ everywhere. \end{definition}

 The same proof of Lemma \ref{satisfies} shows that $\mathcal{IC}_{\overline{\bullet}}(X,\kk)$ as defined above, satisfies the set of axioms $[\mathrm{AX}_\kk]$.
 Moreover, we also have a uniqueness theorem: